 MultiFlow ($1.99): a math practice app that drills kids on multiplication facts.
 Parents can choose which facts the child should practice, and can choose the speed level based on how fluent the child is with the facts.
 There are 4 different modes to play the game, kids can simply practice or enter the “flow” for a timed play.

-FlowPlus ($1.99): by the same developer of MultiFlow.
-FLowPlus is similar to MultiFlow, but the drills are on addition and subtraction facts.
+FlowPlus ($1.99): this app is designed by the same developer of MultiFlow.
+FLowPlus is similar to MultiFlow on app structure and set up, but the drills are on addition and subtraction facts.
 Same as MultiFlow, parents have the flexibility of choosing which facts to practice on and at which speed level.

 Lola’s Fruit Shop Sudoku ($1.99): does a great job in breaking down the Sudoku concept at a level that even a Kindergartener can understand and play the game.
 The games get harder when kids move up the levels, so a third grader may still find it challenging enough to play.
 It offers in 10 different languages.

-Mathmateer – formerly Rocket Math ($0.99): Kids win money to build their own rockets by playing math games.
-Math concepts covered range from even and odd number to percentage and square root.
-For kids in early elementary school, they can play a lot games in this app.
+Mathmateer – formerly Rocket Math ($0.99): Kids win game money to build their own rockets by playing math games.
+There are 56 math missions, ranging from telling time and US money, to addition and subtraction, to multiplication and division, to percentage and square root.
+Great for kids who also like rockets and space.

 Mystery Math Town ($2.99): A math app going beyond math, it challenges kids on critical skills such as problem solving, 3D visual memorizing.
 The math skills covered are: Addition or Subtraction 0-10, 11-20, 21-50; Multiplication x1, x2, x5, x10, x1-10.
 It is a game kids will be addictive to.